susiecoleman/akka-streams/README.md

 * [Twitter Client](https://github.com/DanielaSfregola/twitter4s)

 ## Questions for next time
-- A better way to deal with futures in the tweet function
 - Keep left and keep right? materialized types and not used for Source
 - Tweet counter why foreach?